GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * Packaging and maintaining component boundaries.
-On a more coarse-grained level of packages and components, which may contain multiple classes, [software package metrics](https://en.wikipedia.org/wiki/Software_package_metrics) are used to think about coupling and impact of changes.
-In short, as in the principle above, a lot of dependencies makes a module harder to change, but there are more aspects of this topic which are worth to look in the corresponding literature, for example, in the books by Robert Martin.
+On a more coarse-grained level of packages and components, which may contain multiple classes, [software package metrics](https://en.wikipedia.org/wiki/Software_package_metrics) are used to think about coupling and the impact of changes.
+In short, as in the principle above, a lot of dependencies make a module harder to change, but there are more aspects of this topic that are worth to look in the corresponding literature, for example, in the books by Robert Martin.

 * [Layers of abstraction](https://en.wikipedia.org/wiki/Abstraction_layer) - by isolating related modules, components or